appium-boneyard/robots/README.md

 Robots are an add-on for appium that will send all touch actions through a robot instead of to the automation framework.

 1.)
-To launch a robot server choose a robot in the bots folder, for this example we will use bitbeambot.
+To launch a robot server choose a robot in the bots folder, for this example we will use [Bitbeambot](http://bitbeam.org/).

 `cd bots/bitbeambot`